 Adjust the longitudinal location of any light a maximum of 5 feet (1.5 meters) to avoid installation problems.
-Move the companion light the same amount, if practical, to maintain the relationship between them.
+Move the companion light the same amount, if practical, to maintain the relationship between the two lights.
 Install taxiway edge lights within 6 inches (150 mm) laterally or longitudinally of the design location.